googleapis/langchain-google-alloydb-pg-python/DEVELOPER.md

     pytest
     ```

+Notes:

+* Tests run against public and private IP addresses.
+Tests for private IP can not be run locally due to VPC restrictions.
+There is no current way to prevent these tests from running.
+These tests will time out.
+* Tests use both IAM and built-in authentication.
+  * Learn how to set up a built-in databases user at [Manage AlloyDB user roles](https://cloud.google.com/alloydb/docs/database-users/about).
+  * Local tests will run against your `gcloud` credentials.
+Use `gcloud` to login with your personal account or a service account.
+This account will be used to run IAM tests.
+Learn how to set up access to the database at [Manage IAM authentication](https://cloud.google.com/alloydb/docs/manage-iam-authn).
+The "IAM_ACCOUNT" environment variable is also used to test authentication to override the local account.
+A personal account or a service account can be used for this test.
+  * You may need to grant access to the public schema for your new database user: `GRANT ALL ON SCHEMA public TO myaccount@example.com;`

 ### AlloyDB Omni Testing
 The `ScaNN` index is an AlloyDB Omni preview and is not available on Cloud AlloyDB.
 To test for the `ScaNN` index integration, an AlloyDB Omni instance is set up and run on a GCE VM instance.
 The Omni instance is listening on input traffic on the private IP address of the VM.
 Integration tests related to the `ScaNN` index are only run against this Omni instance, while all other index tests are run against the Cloud AlloyDB testing instance.